 "My background in physics and the research I participated in, allowed me to catch a glimpse of just how bizarre and strange the nature of reality really is."

 Julian Voss-Andreae is internationally known for his unique sculptures that blend art and science.
 His works are shown at art fairs and galleries worldwide and are included in major collections in the U.S. and Europe, as well as in Asia, Africa and Australia.
 Voss-Andreae was born and raised in Hamburg, Germany, but studied physics and philosophy in Berlin and Edinburg under Nobel price awarded Anton Zeilinger.
 Afterward, to study fine arts, he moved to Portland, USA, where he now lives and works.
-His knowledge and great passion for science and philosophy are a constant source of inspiration for his artistic work in which the unique symbiosis of said disciplines is evident.
+His profound knowledge and great passion for science and philosophy are a constant source of inspiration for his artistic work in which the unique symbiosis of said disciplines is evident.
 Through his innovative creations, Julian Voss-Andreae invites art collectors and enthusiasts to explore the fascinating intersection of art, science, and perception.